Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ● nproc : To know about No of cpu
 ● df -h : To know disk size .
 ● top : To know about complete info of cpu , size and storage .
+● man ( man ls ) : mannual for any command .